-I have always kept a lot for myself.
-Whether they were feelings, opinions, or reactions.
+I have always kept a lot for myself, whether it was feelings, opinions, or reactions.

-And this is what was going on my head:
+And this is what was going on in my head:

 – I am not going to put myself out there.